Morgan Freeman: 'I did not assault women'

 Freeman also issued a statement after the allegations first surfaced, saying he is "not someone who would intentionally offend or knowingly make anyone feel uneasy.
 I apologize to anyone who felt uncomfortable or disrespected — that was never my intent."

+Mock issued the following statement to ET regarding the incident with Freeman: "For me, as a young woman of color, who is a reporter and a fan of popular culture, I was deeply disappointed that someone who was seen as America's grandfather was susceptible to such disturbing behavior and felt comfortable enough to do that as cameras were rolling, and that he could take claim of my body and look at it before even looking into my eyes."

+People magazine also published a first-person account written by reporter Maggie Parker who recounted an incident in which Freeman allegedly made a "lewd" comment implying he wanted to see her naked, at the premiere of "Now You See Me," in 2013.

-Reports about his alleged behavior prompted credit card company Visa to suspend its marketing campaign that featured Freeman.
+Reports about Freeman's alleged behavior prompted credit card company Visa to suspend its marketing campaign that featured Freeman.

 The Screen Actors Guild also said it is in the process of determining what, if any, action will be necessary regarding Freeman, who received its lifetime achievement award in January.